 When the occipital lobe is deprived of oxygen, loss of vision, also referred to as cortical blindness, can occur.

-Global brain damage can also lead to a condition known as blindsight.
-This occurs when a person reacts to visual stimuli, such as an object in their way, without realizing it.
+Global anoxic brain damage can also lead to a condition known as blindsight.
+This occurs when a person reacts to visual stimuli, such as an object in their way, without knowingly seeing it.

-Conversely, damage to the occipital lobe sometimes causes Anton’s syndrome, in which a person with cortical blindness is not aware of their vision loss.
+Additionally, damage to the occipital lobe may cause Anton’s syndrome, in which a person with cortical blindness is not aware of their vision loss.
 Although they might walk into objects, the person believes they can see because the brain is creating a false image.
 This syndrome is serious but rare.

 3. Abnormal movements